facb69/mail-sender-python/README.md

 # Warning!

 If you pass a password as paremeter on the command line it will be registered in your user bash history.
-I didn't deal with security here since I developed this as a private project that runs on a controlled environment where only I have access.
+I didn't deal with security here because I developed this as a private project that runs on a controlled environment where only I have access.

 # Reminder